 InflatableOffice will show you some basic ROI calculations as long as you enter cost information for rental inventory.
-The ROI and cost data is located in the Log section of the rental/accessory item.
+The ROI and cost data is located in between the Advanced and Leads section of the rental/accessory item.

 You can enter as many cost lines as you wish.
 Each cost line takes a date, cost, and note.
 Most likely you will enter the date you purchased or put the item into service as your first line item with the cost of purchase and a note saying that this is when you added the item to inventory.
 Subsequent cost lines might be repairs, upgrades, or other costs associated with the item.